Southwick, Massachusetts: Early 1800s

-In the early 19th century, the Farmington Canal and the Hampshire and Hampden Canal were built to link New Haven, Connecticut, to Northampton, Massachusetts, through Southwick.
+In the early 19th century, the Farmington Canal and the Hampshire and Hampden Canal were built to link New Haven, Connecticut to Northampton through Southwick.
 Irish immigrants came to the area to labor on this project.
 Developers spoke of Southwick's potential, calling it the "Port of the World".
-Farmers worried that the canal would drain the area's lakes.
-It was reported that citizens would kick in the banks to damage the canal.
 Traces of the canal can still be found in the Great Brook and Congamond Lakes area.
-Due to winter freezing, summer drought and wildlife impact (beaver dams, etc.), the canal was phased out in favor of the railroad.
+Due to winter freezing, summer drought, and wildlife impact (beaver dams, etc.), the canal was phased out in favor of a railroad.

 Laflin-Phelps Homestead was built soon after the area was settled and remains the oldest standing structure in Southwick.

-Completed in the late 1840s, the New Haven and Northampton Company's railroad was built alongside the canal (more or less) as a revolutionary mode of travel to and through Southwick.
-With the railroad came the ice industry and the tourist resorts around the Congamond Lakes (which were named Wenekeiamaug by the previous Native peoples).
-Several ornate hotels and dance halls were built, as well as a small amusement park.
-During the Industrial Era, summer vacationers and day-trippers would escape the hot and dirty cities connected by the Northeast Railroad Corridor, including New York City, Albany, Boston, Worcester, Hartford and especially Springfield.
+Completed in the late 1840s, the New Haven and Northampton Company's railroad was built alongside the canal.
+With the railroad came the ice industry and tourist resorts around the Congamond Lakes (which were named Wenekeiamaug by the previous native peoples).
+Along with the construction of a small amusement park, numerous elaborate hotels and dance halls were constructed.
+During the Industrial Era, summer vacationers and day-trippers would escape to Southwick from cities connected by the Northeast Railroad Corridor including New York City, Albany, Boston, Worcester, Hartford, and especially Springfield.
 There was a special stop near the lakes where visitors would disembark to swim and/or pile into canopied pleasure boats.

 During WWI and WWII, trains loaded with soldiers would pass through town.
-It has been noted that local girls would gather letters thrown by the soldiers from the train—and forward them to the intended recipients at the post office.
-The last train to pass along these tracks was around 1976.
-As of 2022, the old railway has been converted into a rail trail leading to Granby, Connecticut, known as the Farmington Canal Rail Trail.
+It has been noted that local girls would gather letters thrown by the soldiers from the train and forward them to the intended recipients at the post office.
+The last train to pass along these tracks was circa 1976.
+As of 2022, the old railway was converted into a rail trail leading to Granby, Connecticut, known as the Farmington Canal Rail Trail.

 All of Southwick's grand hotels and ornate train stations have since been torn down.
-Babb's Roller Skating Rink (on the Suffield side of Congamond Lakes) is all that remains of the amusement park.
+Babb's Roller Skating Rink on the Suffield side of Congamond Lakes is all that remains of the amusement park.